jessicarush/python-notes/deployment_docker.md

 exec gunicorn -b :5000 --access-logfile - --error-logfile - microblog:app
 ```

-## Adding a Elasticsearch Container
+## Adding an Elasticsearch Container

 The [Elasticsearch documentation for Docker](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html) shows how to run the service as a *single-node* for development, and as a *two-node* production-ready deployment.
 This example just uses single-node: